Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

-here $v_0, \xi_n$ and $\eta_{n+1}$ are random variables given by the known distributions in \eqref{eq:ga} and $I_n$ is modified from \eqref{eq:innovation_c} to read \begin{empheq}[box=\widefbox]{equation} I_n = \yd_{n+1}-\hy_{n+1}. \end{empheq} The data $\{\yd_{n+1}\}_{n \in \Z^+}$ is a fixed realization of \eqref{eq:sd}.
+The data $\{\yd_{n+1}\}_{n \in \Z^+}$ is a fixed realization of \eqref{eq:sd}.
 Given this data, equations \eqref{eq:sd2n} then define a random map $v_n \mapsto v_{n+1}$ which uses knowledge of the model and the observed data to update our state estimate.
 The predicted state and data $(\hv_{n+1},\hy_{n+1})$ are also referred to as the {\em simulated state and data}.
 Choice of the {\em gain matrix} $K_n$ will complete definition of an algorithm.
-The key question we proceed to study in subsequent sections concerns the choice of $\{K_n\}_{n \in \Z^+}.$ We do this in the context of addressing Objective 2.
-Before doing so we continue our running example, studying the effect of noise on the 3DVAR algorithm, where $K_n=K$ is constant; this example demonstrates the need for an adaptive choice of $K_n$ when noise is significant.
+The key question we proceed to study in subsequent sections concerns the choice of $\{K_n\}_{n \in \Z^+}$ when addressing Objective 2.
+Before doing so we build on Example \ref{ex:3dvar}, studying the effect of noise on the 3DVAR algorithm, which is aimed at addressing Objective 1, and for which $K_n=K$ is constant.
+The resulting Example \ref{ex:s3dvar} demonstrates the need for an adaptive choice of $K_n$ when noise is significant; it serves to motivate algorithms which address Objective 2.

-\begin{example} We return to the setting of Example \ref{ex:3dvar} and consider the effect of including noise in 3DVAR as in \eqref{eq:sd2n}, \eqref{eq:innovation_p}.
+\begin{example} We return to the setting of Example \ref{ex:3dvar} and consider the effect of including noise in 3DVAR as in \eqref{eq:sd2n}.
 We again study the Lorenz '96 singlescale model \eqref{eq:l96} for unknown $v \in C(\R^+,\R^L)$, with $L = 9, h_v=-0.8$ and $F=10.$ We let $\Psi$ denote the solution operator for \eqref{eq:l96} over the observation time interval $\tau$ and consider observations $\{\yd_n\}_{n \in \Z^+}$ defined by

 where $\{\xid_n\}_{n \in \Z^+}$, $\{\etad_n\}_{n \in \N}$ are mutually independent Gaussian sequences